-The Group prepares a 30 year business plan which is updated and approved on an annual basis.
+The Group prepares a 30-year business plan which is updated and approved on an annual basis.
 The most recent business plan was approved in May 2021 by the Board.
-The Business plan considers the assessed principal risks set out in pages 44 to 49 and other matters discussed in connection with the Viability statement below.
 As well as considering the impact of a number of scenarios on the business plan the Board also adopted a stress testing framework against the base plan.
 The stress testing impacts were measured against loan covenants and peak borrowing levels compared to agreed facilities, with potential mitigating actions identified to reduce expenditure.
 As a result of Covid-19 the Group has undertaken a series of further scenario testing including severe but plausible downsides in the Perfect Storm worst case assessment.

-The board, after reviewing the group and company budgets for 2021/22 and the group's medium term financial position as detailed in the 30-year business plan including changes arising from the

-Covid-19 pandemic, is of the opinion that, taking account of severe but plausible downsides, the group and company have adequate resources to continue in business for a period of 12 months from the date of approval of these financial statements (the going concern assessment period).
+The board, after reviewing the group and company budgets for 2021/22 and the group's medium term financial position as detailed in the 30-year business plan including changes arising from the Covid-19 pandemic, is of the opinion that, taking account of severe but plausible downsides, the group and company have adequate resources to continue in business for a period of 12 months from the date of approval of these financial statements (the going concern assessment period).
 In order to reach this conclusion, the Board have considered:

-- The Connexus Housing One Limited negative reserves.
-They have assessed that the Transfer of engagements due to take place on the 1 April 2021 will resolve negative reserves position, with there being sufficient future cashflows and Group surplus' forecast in the 30 year business plan to prevent re-occurrence. - the property market budget and business plan scenarios have taken account of delays in handovers, lower numbers of property sales, reductions in sales values and potential conversion of market sale to social homes: - Maintenance costs budget and business plan scenarios have been modelled to take account of cost increases and delays in maintenance expenditure, a compliance only programme and major works being phased into future years; - Rent and service charge receivable arrears and bad debts have been increased to allow for customer difficulties in making payments and budget and business plan scenarios to take account of potential future reductions in rents; - Increases to inflation, management costs and libor rates and the associated impacts on affordability; - Liquidity current available cash and unutilised loan facilities of £56.2m which gives significant headroom for committed spend and other forecast cash flows that arise; - Security- There is significant un-utilised borrowing headroom within the CH1L property portfolio. - The group's ability to withstand other adverse scenarios such as higher interest rates and number of void properties.
+- The Transfer of Engagements due to take place on the 1st of April and the impact on the registered provider positions. - The property market budget and business plan scenarios have taken account of delays in handovers, in respect of CH3L lower numbers of shared ownership property sales, reductions in shared ownership sales values; - Maintenance costs budget and business plan scenarios have been modelled to take account of cost increases and delays in maintenance expenditure, with major works being phased into future years; - Rent and service charge receivable arrears and bad debts have been increased to allow for customer difficulties in making payments and budget and business plan scenarios to take account of potential future reductions in rents; - Liquidity current available cash of £0.512m and unutilised cash and loan facilities of £21.987m in the Shropshire funding group which gives significant headroom for committed spend and other forecast cash flows that arise: - Security- There is significant un-utilised borrowing headroom within the CH3L property portfolio. - The group's ability to withstand other adverse scenarios such as higher interest rates and number of void properties.